henzeb/ruler-laravel/README.md

 #### Dependent rules

-To add a dependent rule, just implement the `Illuminate\Contracts\Validation\DataAwareRule` interface Ruler will do the rest for you.
+To add a dependent rule, just implement the `Illuminate\Contracts\Validation\DataAwareRule` interface. interface Ruler will do the rest for you.

 ```php